Dasher's Italian Greyhound blog 2017

 Finally, the farmer has ploughed his field.
 So much better to look at the bare earth, that’s been completely turned upside down, so all the weeds will die.

 It was awful last year, to have months with the sight of blackened and dead plants, after he sprayed.

-Friday the 8th of December - and the ninth blog!
+Friday the 8th of December

 Because we are having relatively mild weather and lots of rain, some plants are wondering if it is spring, and in the weak sun today, a few birds did some feeble singing practise!!

 Here is a little tree with one solitary "spring flower" on it!

 A weak but so very welcome sun this morning!

 We see a dead rat!
 Probably been poisoned.

 The two horses stood with pricked ears staring at the dogs, but as soon as I got my camera out, they turned their backs.
 Shame, as it was a funny picture.
 The owner told me that one is 35 years old!

 Solo is growing a new nail after the drastic injury!
 This is good protection for the little stub that's left.